cj-dfinity/guides/Candid.md

 The Candid interface, as previously mentioned, allows inter-operation between services, and between services and frontends.
 Candid is also very useful for calling the public services from commandline, or using the Candid UI.

 ### Using Candid in frontend
 The [Hello example dapp](https://github.com/dfinity/examples/tree/master/motoko/hello) has both a backend and a frontend, and the frontend imports the backend services through the Candid interface.
 The project's source folder (src) have three folders: `declarations`, `hello` (backend) and `hello_assets` (frontend).
+Let's examine the frontend's Javascript file located in `/src/hello_assets/src/index.js`: